 Manhattan Opera Studio is an opera company founded with the mission of performing operas of the classical standard repertoire in the most prestigious venues of New York City.
-Our musical philosophy is inspired in the old italian belcanto school that gave birth to a golden generation of singers.
-We look for the best available artists to sing the works, as we also are in the search of new talent which we look forward to help in their development to become part of the new voices of the international opera world.
+Our main objective is to be a source of art that will help the opera world to keep producing high level singers and performances.
+We look for the best available artists, as we also are in the search of new talent which we look forward to help in their development to become part of the new voices of the international opera world.

 Born in Paris, France, Benoit Renard studied orchestral conduction under the guidance of Edouard Lindenberg from 1969-1973 and with Sergiu Celibidache from 1974-1975.
 He also studied with Herbert von Karajan in Salzburg and Leonard Bernstein in Tanglewood after obtaining the “Villa Medicis Hors les Murs” scholarship that allowed him to continue his studies in the U.S.A.